bpholden/UCSC-ipython-demo/README.md

 which should give you all the necessary dependencies.

-To get the tutorial, checkout the `UCSC-ipython-demo` repo:
+To get a copy of the tutorial, checkout the `UCSC-ipython-demo` repo:

     git clone https://github.com/ngoldbaum/UCSC-ipython-demo

-You can also clone the `ipython-in-depth` tutorial, upin which this tutorial is based.
+You can also clone the `ipython-in-depth` tutorial, which this tutorial is based on.

     git clone https://github.com/ipython/ipython-in-depth